bionetslab/grn-confounders/README.md

     print('This will throw an error unless the CustomWrapper gets implemented properly.') tr.run_all()
 ```
-##### Plot the results
+##### Plot the results: output explained
-*Visualization of the first part of the protocol (i.e. comparisons of the networks inferred from the blocks of the same partition)
+*Jupyter-notebook used in our paper can be found in results/

-Check whether the computed mean Jaccard Indices (JIs) are stored in results/JI.
+Visualization of mean JIs obtained from comparing the networks inferred from the different blocks (see first part of the test protocol described in our paper): check whether the computed mean Jaccard Indices (JIs) are stored in results/JI.
 The path names resolve as follows:

 JIs obtained from confounder-based partition _i_ of the cohort _cohort_ induced by the variable _variable_ inferred by the method _method_: cb\_{i}\_{method}\_{variable}\_{cohort}\_jaccInd.csv